Federer to skip clay-court season again

 "It was important returning to number one in Rotterdam, keeping it now or getting it back within the season is not important."

-Federer, beaten in the final by Juan Martin del Potro at Indian Wells last week, lost his No.1 ranking to Rafael Nadal as a result of his shock 3-6 6-3 7-6 (7-4) loss to world No.175 Kokkinakis.
+Federer, beaten in the final by Juan Martin del Potro at Indian Wells last week, lost his number one ranking to Rafael Nadal as a result of his shock 3-6 6-3 7-6 (7-4) loss to world number 175 Kokkinakis.

-French Open champion Nadal returns to top spot in the world despite being out of action since January's Australian Open with injury.
+French Open champion Nadal returns to top spot in the world despite being out of action since January's Australian Open due to injury.

 "[Kokkinakis] was just a bit better than me today," Federer said.
 "He was more relaxed, I deserve losing the number one after today, it was so bad.